 The islands of Vanuatu have a tropical climate.
 It’s warm throughout the year and gets hot and humid during the rainy season with temperatures above 30°C. The season officially lasts from November to March, but the wettest months are January to April.
 The western side of Pentecost experiences more rain.
 Cyclones are more likely to happen between January and March.
 The Category 5 monster, Cyclone Pam, hit Vanuatu in March 2015.
 It was the worst natural disaster ever.

 From May to October, the dry season is the best time to visit Vanuatu.
 Occasional rain occurs.
 Day temps are pleasant, below 30°C, and nights are slightly below 20°C. Therefore, if you wish to watch the famous land diving custom, I highly recommend May and June, the beginning of the dry season.

 Usually, Land Diving is held for 30-40 people, but the audiences increase if it’s presented for cruise ship guests.
 There is much space for everybody to sit and stand around the diving tower.
 Due to the limited number of seats and flights available, you will always sit in the first row to attend this cultural spectacle from an ancient time.

 Location and Tips

-I travelled to Vanuatu and took all pictures.
-Get in touch with me if you wish to use any of my photos, but I will take action against picture theft.
+We travelled to Vanuatu and took all the pictures and footage.
+Contact me if you wish to use any of my photos, but I will take action against picture theft.